ajtorres2050/Zork/README.md

 # Zork
-Web-based Zork clone using jQuery....just for fun
+Web-based Zork clone using Javascript....just for fun

 So far, I've got a pretty nice looking terminal emulated in the browser.
 The bottom of the terminal has a text input element that listens for the enter key.
 When the enter key is pressed, the user has submitted a command.